mie-lab/anp_bike_network_evaluation/README.md

 - Start Blazegraph by navigating to the root directory and running the following in CLI:

   ```
-  java -server -Xmx16g -jar blazegraph.jar
+  java -server -Xmx4g -jar blazegraph.jar
   ```

 - Check that the **port** in the running local Blazegraph instance URL, e.g., `http://127.0.0.1:9999/blazegraph/` matches the port of the `kg` key in the `config.ini` file.
 - You can now open the local KG URL in a browser.
-  - Under **NAMESPACES** tab create a new namespace called, e.g., `anp`, with Mode set to `quads`.
-Note that the namespace's name needs to match with the name in the `kg` key that appears between `/namespace` and `/sparql`.
+  - Under **NAMESPACES** tab create a new namespace called `anp`, with Mode set to `quads`.
+Set the anp namespace to `in Use`.
+Note that the namespace's name needs to match with the name in the `kg` key.
   - Under the **UPDATE** tab choose the `metrics.nq` file from the `input/` directory as Type `RDF data` and Format set to `N-Quads` and clicking `Update`.

 ## ANP workflow: